Healthy Communities

 Invisible disabilities

-This IDPD, we invite you to your understanding of disabilities of disabilities beyond visible ones and learn about invisible disabilities.
+This IDPD, we invite you to deepen your understanding of disabilities beyond visible ones and learn about invisible disabilities.
 In a society where disabilities are often marked by signage of a figure in a wheelchair (think parking spaces, ramps, electronic doors), a disability that does not have immediately noticeable physical features, behaviours, or assistive devices can challenge our preconceptions of what a disabled person “looks” like.

 Not being “seen” as disabled can make securing accommodations difficult and may require a person to justify or convince others that they are disabled.
 Revealing an invisible disability can come with social stigma, disapproval, disbelief, and judgment.